Accounting, Taxes, and Identity Theft

 - Your client gets a notice of the secure message and goes to LuxSci’s SecureSend Portal by clicking on a link contained in the notification email.

-- Once in the SecureSend Portal, your client answers a question that you have agreed upon which allows them to access and download the information and/or documents sent by you to them.
-Your clients can even reply back to you securely from the SecureSend Portal.
+- Once in the SecureSend Portal, your client registers (1st time only) or answers a question that you have agreed upon which allows them to access and download the information and/or documents sent by you to them.
+Your clients can reply back to you securely from this secure portal.

-- Your clients can also initiate a secure email to you by going to a website link that you provide to them.
-And that linked website can be Private Labeled with your own domain name, logo, and graphics.
-There, the client uses your LuxSci email address to send you an encrypted message using a simple web-based interface.
+- Your clients can initiate a secure email to you by going to a website link that you provide to them.
+(That website can be Private Labeled with your own domain name, logo, and graphics, if you like.)
+There, the client uses your LuxSci email address to send you an encrypted message using a simple WebMail interface.

 - You can view the message in your normal LuxSci web-based email or in your email program (i.e. Outlook or Thunderbird).
 You can also reply securely to your clients from web-based email or Outlook (or other programs) right away.

-Both scenarios are secure, end-to-end encryption.
+Both scenarios are ensure secure, end-to-end encryption.
 Neither option requires your client to “setup” anything.
-Your clients only need one email address that you provide to them.
+Your clients only need your one email address that you provide to them.
 Sounds easy?
 It is!

 This is much better than using a “password-protected file” as the message and files are never sent over the Internet and can never be intercepted and subject to direct attack.
 They remain encrypted and safe on a secured server until the recipient comes along and proves that (a) s/he received the message, and (b) can answer the security question that you have provided.